-Let’s breakdown the actual process of setting SMART goals.
+Now comes the actual process of setting S.M.A.R.T. goals.
 The first step that you should consider is where your weaknesses are and what you want to end result to look like.
 Once you’ve identified both of these things, you’ll need to decide on your timeline.
 Now that you’ve established where you are currently at, where you want to be and when you want to accomplish

 each of these things by, you are ready to start setting your goals.

 Start by setting a five year and a one year goal.
 Your five year goals should as ambitious.
 Think of all the things you could possibly want out of your physical health and set those as your five year goals.
 You will have an opportunity to reassess your five year goals every year and adjust accordingly.
 After setting your long term goals, it’s time to set your short term goals.
 Your one year goals should still feel mildly ambitious, but considerably more realistic.
 Set goals that you are confident you could accomplish at around 80-90% completion.
 That way you’ll have to push yourself to complete your goals at 100% but keeping your results with in reach.